coq/coq/doc/sphinx/practical-tools/coqide.rst

 If you include script file names (which end with `.v`) as arguments, each is opened in a separate tab.
-If you don't, CoqIDE opens a single unnamed buffer (titled `*scratch*`).  `coqide` also accepts many of the options of `coqtop` (see :ref:`thecoqcommands`), while ignoring the ones that aren't meaningful for CoqIDE.
+If you don't, CoqIDE opens a single unnamed buffer (titled `*scratch*`).  `coqide` also accepts many of the options of `coqtop` (see :ref:`therocqcommands`), while ignoring the ones that aren't meaningful for CoqIDE.
 Use `coqide --help` to see the list of command line options.

 .. _coqide_mainscreen: